 Amended and Restated District Administration Agreement: On July 16, 2018, Copperleaf Metropolitan District Nos.
-1 and 3 through 9 entered into that certain Amended and Restated District Administration Agreement ("Amended and Restated Administration Agreement"), which replaces and supersedes the existing District Administration Agreement dated October 3, 2005, as subsequently amended.
+1 and 3 through 9 entered into that certain Amended and Restated District Administration Agreement ("Amended and Restated Administration Agreement"), which replaces and supersedes the existing Administration Agreement dated October 3, 2005.
 Pursuant to the Amended and Restated Administration Agreement, District No. 1 agrees to provide Administration Services to and on behalf of the other Districts.
-Further, each other District shall share the administrative costs incurred by District No. 1 in providing such Administration Services.
+Further, each other District shall all share the administrative costs incurred by District No. 1 in providing such Administration Services.
 In furtherance of this, each other District will set a General Fund mill levy of not less than 10 mills and not more than 60 mills to pay its administrative costs; provided Commercial Districts (District Nos.
-5 and 7-9) can elect to use another Commercial District Revenue defined therein to pay their share.
+5, 7-9) can elect to use other Commercial District Revenue (defined therein) to pay their share.
 In the event there is a shortfall in the Districts' ability to pay their full share, District No. 1 will retain PIF revenues to make up the shortfall.
-The Financing Districts (Districts Nos.
-3-9) have the option to terminate their participation in the Amended and Restated Administration Agreement.
+The Financing Districts have the option to terminate their participation in this Amended and Restated Administration Agreement.

-Resolution Regarding the Imposition of System Development Fees: On February 23, 2016, the District adopted a resolution imposing a system development fee, ("SDF") due and payable upon issuance of a building permit to a buyer by Arapahoe County.
-The SDF, at the District's discretion, may be used for costs associated with capital improvements, operations, and maintenance, and/or pledge for debt service payment.
-The SDFs are \$2,500 per single family unit; \$1,500 per multi-family unit intended for sale, \$1,000 for multi-family unit intended for rental and \$.50 per square foot of commercial land.
-The resolution was amended on September 29, 2017, to add additional property subject to the SDF.
-During 2022, the District collected \$0 in SDFs.
+Resolution Regarding the Imposition of System Development Fees: On April 3, 2018, the District adopted a Second Amended and Restated Resolution imposing system development fees due and payable upon issuance of a building permit to a buyer by Arapahoe County.
+The fee, at the District's discretion, may be used for costs associated with capital improvements, operations, and maintenance, and/or pledged for debt service payments.
+The fees are \$2,500 per single family unit; \$2,500 per attached family unit that is a duplex or paired home intended for sale; \$1,500 per multi-family unit intended for sale, \$1,000 per multi-family unit intended for rental and \$.50 per square foot of commercial land.
+During 2022, the District collected no fees.